Ahmed-Xavier/OpenClaw-Robotic-Arm/README.md

 Give OpenClaw a body: a UR5e in Gazebo, controlled through an OpenClaw skill, following the CLI-bridge pattern from a real working hardware project.
-UPDATE: ROSCLAW MIGHT BE HELPFUL https://github.com/ros-claw/rosclaw This isn't a from-scratch design — it's two existing, working repos stitched together with a translation layer in between:
+UPDATE: ROSCLAW plugin MIGHT BE HELPFUL https://github.com/ros-claw/rosclaw This isn't a from-scratch design — it's two existing, working repos stitched together with a translation layer in between: